andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ![The Visual Studio Solution Explorer has Simulator highlighted and expanded, and under it, App.config highlighted.](./media/visual-studio-solution-explorer-simulator-app-config.png "Visual Studio Solution Explorer")

 10. Locate the `appSetting` `rServiceBaseAddress` and enter **<http://[your-server-public-ip]:12800>** for the value.
 (For example: <http://52.168.132.221:12800>).
-Your server IP address is the same IP address you used for the SSH connection in Step 3 of this task, above.
+Your server IP address is the same IP address you used for the SSH connection in Step 2 above.

-11. Locate **rServicePassword** in the appSettings section, and update its value with the password you defined when you configured your R server for Operationalization (step 11 above): **Password.1!!**
+11. Locate **rServicePassword** in the appSettings section, and update its value with the password you defined when you configured your R server for Operationalization (step 8 above): **Password.1!!**

     ![The App.config file for the project is open with the AppSettings for three keys shown.
 These include the URL to the server, user name and password.](./media/visual-studio-app-config-appsettings.png "App.config appSettings section")

 12. Save `App.config`

-13. Open `PredictPricingService.r` within the **PricingModel** project in the Visual Studio Solution Explorer
+13. In the **PricingModel** project, open the `PredictPricingService.r` file from Solution Explorer

     ![The Visual Studio Solution Explorer has PricingModel expanded, and under it, PredictPricingService.r highlighted.](./media/visual-studio-solution-explorer-pricing-model-predict-pricing-service.png "Visual Studio Solution Explorer")